ddiproietto/nontetris/README.md

 Technology
 ==========

-The code makes use of C++11 features (lambdas, std::array, initializer lists)
+The code makes use of C++11 features (lambdas, std::array, std::chrono, initializer lists, ...)

 This project uses the Box2D library.
 The code has been modified to be built successfully under Duetto(no custom allocators, no unions).
 All the modification are enclosed by #ifdef __DUETTO__.